JMIBarth/tutorials/research_question/README.md

 <a name="origin_fauna"></a>
 ## Origin of the New Zealand fauna

-The faunal biogeography of New Zealand is an actively reserached topic that still leaves many open questions.
-Main theories include vicariance – the split of species with the separation of the land masses, as well as overwater dispersal have been put forward for many of the endemic species.
+The faunal biogeography of New Zealand is an actively researched topic that still leaves many open questions.
+Main theories including vicariance – the split of species with the separation of the land masses – as well as overwater dispersal have been put forward for many of the endemic species.

 <details>
   <summary>Further background: The faunal biogeography of New Zealand (click here)</summary>